 If you are asked, “How long do you think you will be in this role?” or “Where do you see yourself in five years?” you can mention that you hope there will be opportunities for career advancement for you within the company.

 Examples of the Best Answers

 Try out these responses to the question, "How long do you expect to work at our company?"
 These answers are a safe way to respond to the question.
 They do not give a specific timeline, but do demonstrate your enthusiasm for the role and the company.

 I'm excited about the research and innovations your company has delivered in the past few years.
-I've been looking for a position with a dynamic company engaged in the community and your organization certainly fits that description.
+I've been looking for a position with a dynamic company engaged in the community, and your organization certainly fits that description.
 I think this role is a great match for my skills and experience and that it would offer me a chance to grow professionally.
-I expect to be here for as long as I can make contributions.
+I expect to be here for as long as I can contribute.

 Why It Works: This answer works because the applicant ties a forward-looking organization’s research and development to the skill set the applicant possesses to let the interviewer know that they plan to remain with the company as long as it is a good fit.